open methodology

 Weak structure creates hallucinated positioning, wrong recommendations, and low citation confidence.

-Intent becomes execution only when the agent can authenticate, request scopes, and call usable endpoints.
+Intent becomes execution when the agent can authenticate, request scopes, and actually operate your product - over an API, an MCP server, or the GUI itself.

-Broken auth paths and unclear permissions create dead ends at the exact moment user value should happen.
+Broken auth, missing endpoints, or brittle tool definitions create dead ends at the exact moment user value should happen.

-The final step is human handoff.
-When a payment, confirmation, or visual decision is needed, the agent must pass control into an experience a person can trust and act on instantly.
+The final step is handoff.
+When a payment, confirmation, or visual decision needs a person, the agent must pass control into an experience they can trust and act on instantly.

 If handoff UX is weak, agents fail at critical moments - wrong selections, slow approvals, diluted brand confidence, and lower trust in the full flow.